Apricot0/sniffer/README.md

 based on the Scapy network traffic capture/analysis/generation framework.

 ## Environment
 Run `pip install -r requirements.txt` to install the required dependencies.
-Preferable OS is 64-bit Kali Linux.
+The preferred operating system is 64-bit Kali Linux.
+Execute `chmod +x mysniffer.py` and `chmod +x arpwatch.py` to ensure they are executable.
+Otherwise, prepend `python3` to the front.

 ## mysniffer.py
 ### Introduction